Gershon Hundert: Biography

-Born to a Jewish family in Toronto, Hundert is one of the three sons of Charles and Norma Hundert and a third generation immigrant from Eastern Europe.
+Born to a Jewish family in Toronto, Hundert was one of the three sons of Charles and Norma Hundert and a third generation immigrant from Eastern Europe.
 His paternal grandparents arrived in Canada in the early 1910s from Obertyn (part of the Ruthenian Voivodeship in the Polish–Lithuanian Commonwealth before the Second Partition in 1792, western Ukraine today) and maternal grandparents from Łódź.

 Hundert received his B.A. from Jewish Theological Seminary and School of General Studies at Columbia University (1968) and M.A. from Ohio State University (1971), where he wrote a thesis on 18th-Century Hasidic Rabbi Abraham Kalisker under the supervision of Zvi Ankori (1920–2012), a specialist of Byzantine Karaites and a student of Salo Baron.

 Following Ankori, Hundert returned to Columbia to pursue a doctorate degree in history.
 He primarily studied with Andrzej Kaminski (born 1935), political and diplomatic historian of early modern Poland–Lithuania, and completed his dissertation in 1978 titled “Security and Dependence: Perspectives on Seventeenth-century Polish-Jewish Society Gained Through a Study of Jewish Merchants in Little Poland.”
 He was also deeply influenced and mentored by Israel historian Jacob Goldberg (1924–2011), the pioneer scholar of Polish-Jewish relations.